open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Kapacitor/README.rst.txt

 Purpose of plugins
 ~~~~~~~~~~~~~~~~~~

-The plugins allow Kapacitor to interact directly with OEI message bus.
+The plugins allow Kapacitor to interact directly with Open EII Message bus.
 They use message bus publisher/subscriber interface.
-Using these plugins Kapacitor can now receive data from various OEI publishers and send data to various OEI subscribers.
+Using these plugins Kapacitor can now receive data from various Open EII publishers and send data to various Open EII subscribers.
 Hence, it's possible to have a time-series use case without InfluxDB and Kapacitor can act as an independent analytical engine.

 A simple use case flow can be as follows: